First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 The evaporator has pipes through which liquid refrigerant passes.
 You can not see the evaporator until you remove the plastic cover on top of it.

-When refrigerant comes to the evaporator, it will be in a liquid state and under low pressure.
+When refrigerant comes to the evaporator, it will be liquid and under low pressure.
 While flowing through the evaporator, the refrigerant absorbs all heat from the food and converts itself into a gaseous state.
 The pressure remains low while the refrigerant leaves the evaporator.

 Compression

-After the evaporator, the refrigerant gas enters the compressor, where a motor compresses the refrigerant gas to increase its temperature and pressure.
+After the evaporator, the refrigerant gas enters the compressor, where a motor compresses it to increase its temperature and pressure.

 A compressor is the heart of a refrigerator.
-You might see a black oval-shaped part at the back ( bottom side) of your refrigerator.
+You might see a black oval-shaped part at your refrigerator’s back ( bottom side).
 Right?
 That is the compressor.

 Condensation

 Did you notice those black pipes at the back of your refrigerator?
-Those are called condenser pipes.
-Those are either made of copper or aluminum.
+They are condenser pipes, and they are either made of copper or aluminum.

 After the compressor, the high-pressure and high-temperature refrigerant enters the condenser.
-While passing through the condenser, the refrigerant gas dissipates all the heat that it absorbed while it is in the evaporator.
+While passing through the condenser, the refrigerant gas dissipates all the heat absorbed while in the evaporator.

 Due to the heat dissipation, the refrigerant again goes back to the liquid state